Welcome to our monthly summary for October 2018.

 Below are links to other news and developments that might be of interest to people with a criminal record.
 For more news, check out the news and media section of our main website.

-Autumn 2017 Newsletter – What we’ve been up to
+Autumn 2018 newsletter – What we’ve been up to

-We’ve published an update of the news at Unlock in the last 3 months.
-Download a copy of it here.
+Our recently published autumn 2018 newsletter provides an update of news at Unlock in the last three months.